rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  unknowingly
  destroying civilization in the process.

-And it means that have been participants in this lie.
+And it means that we have been participants in this lie.

 For Americans it means Nixon was worse than liberals believe, and that